sauravbajra/sauravbajra.github.io/index.md

 ## 📚 TRAININGS

 **MS Azure and AWS Workshop (2017)**
-- Learned cloud service deployment, server setup, and scalability principles.
+- Gained foundational knowledge in cloud services deployment, server setup, and scalability principles on Azure and AWS platforms.